unfinishedideas/nvim_config/README.md

 - Sometimes Treesitter will break - try running `:TSUpdate` to fix
 - Sometimes the LSP will mess up the highlighting, use `:LspRestart` to fix it
+- When installing on windows, Treesitter HATES the compilers.
+See this [windows support page](https://github.com/nvim-treesitter/nvim-treesitter/wiki/Windows-support) for help
+- Sometimes you just need to go through and `:TSInstall {lang}` for each broken language you see having problems with `:checkhealth nvim-treesitter`
+- Also note, you might need to install node.js (`choco install nodejs`).
+Be sure to `refreshenv`